 How: Discounts provide incentive for customers to take advantage of your up-selling and cross-selling opportunities, so harness their loyalty with special offers.
 You can also give your customers the gift of relaxation in the form of spa gift certificates or Amazon gift cards.
 For top customers, send gourmet food and wine.

-4. Customers You Want to Nurture as Advocates for References and Recommendations
+4. Relationships With Customers You Want to Nurture as Advocates for References and Recommendations

 Customers trust their peers more than they trust you, which is why your customers who have advocated on your behalf should be a top priority this holiday season.
 This segment also includes customers who are great brand names themselves, and customers who are making exemplary use of your product.